The short story about Temporary Admission

 The definition of the declarant

-The declarant (the physical operator) is, in a customs context, seen as the user of the aircraft.
+In a customs context, the declarant (the physical operator) is seen as the user of the aircraft.
 Therefore, it is important to know the structure surrounding the aircraft, as some limitations depend on the role of the declarant.
-The declarant must always be the entity that truly operates (physically piloting) the aircraft.
+The declarant must always be the entity that truly operates (physically pilots) the aircraft.
 No other entities are allowed to be the declarant.
 If the aircraft is managed, the management company is normally considered to be the physical operator, thus the correct declarant in customs terms.
-Please be aware that the EU’s definition’ operational control’ related to the use of TA is not the same as FAA’s.
-This means that the entity considered the declarant in an FAA context is often not the correct declarant when using TA in the EU.

 The physical operator is liable for the correct use of TA